jfree/jfreechart/README.txt

 -----------------
 JFreeChart has the following dependencies:

-(a)  JDK 1.3.1 or higher - JFreeChart requires the Java2D and Collections APIs, so it definitely won't work with JDK 1.1 (with a small amount of effort you can probably get it to compile and run with JDK 1.2).
+(a)  JRE/JDK 1.4.2 or higher - JFreeChart requires the Java2D and Collections
+APIs, so it definitely won't work with JDK 1.1 (with a small amount of effort you can probably get it to compile and run with JDK 1.2 or 1.3).
 If you are using JFreeChart to create applets, this means that you cannot rely on the JVM integrated with Microsoft's Internet Explorer - your users will need to have the Java 2 plug-in installed.
 Most other browsers (e.g. Firefox, Safari and Chrome) offer good support for modern JREs.